Automattic/jetpack/readme.txt

 **Enhancements**
 * Custom CSS: add new set of font properties that can be used in the CSS editor.
+* Dashboard: add a new "Activity Log" card to the Jetpack dashboard.
 * Photon: do not remove `width` and `height` attributes from image tags when known.
 * Sitemaps: add CLI commands to purge and built the sitemaps.
 * Sitemaps: only display the reporter log success messages if `JETPACK_DEV_DEBUG` is defined.